Maritime Cluster Fund (MCF)

 Companies are eligible to apply if they meet the qualifying criteria.

-Application form, together with complete information on the project, must reach the MCF Secretariat at least 30 days prior to commencement of the project.
+Application forms, together with complete information on the project, must reach the MCF Secretariat at least 30 days prior to commencement of the project.